Dehumanization: Language

+Aliza Luft notes that the role of dehumanizing language and propaganda plays in violence and genocide is far less significant than other factors such as obedience to authority and peer pressure.

 Property takeover

-Property scholars define dehumanization as “the failure to recognize an individual's or group's humanity.”
+Property scholars define dehumanization as "the failure to recognize an individual's or group's humanity."
 Dehumanization often occurs alongside property confiscation.
 When a property takeover is coupled with dehumanization, the result is a dignity taking.
 There are several examples of dignity takings involving dehumanization.

 From its founding, the United States repeatedly engaged in dignity takings from Native American populations, taking indigenous land in an "undeniably horrific, violent, and tragic record" of genocide and ethnocide.
 As recently as 2013, the degradation of a mountain sacred to the Hopi people—by spraying its peak pot with artificial snow made from wastewater—constituted another dignity taking by the U.S. Forest Service.

 The 1921 Tulsa race massacre also constituted a dignity taking involving dehumanization.
 White rioters dehumanized African Americans by attacking, looting, and destroying homes and businesses in Greenwood, a predominantly Black neighborhood known as "Black Wall Street".

 During the Holocaust, mass genocide—a severe form of dehumanization—accompanied the destruction and taking of Jewish property.
 This constituted a dignity taking.

+Jewish settlers in the West Bank have been criticized for dehumanizing Palestinians and land grabbing on illegal settlements.
+These illegal settlement activities involve systemic settler violence against Palestinians, military orders, and state-sanctioned support.
+These actions force Palestinians to gradually give up their land and farming activities and gradually choke their sources of dignified income.
+Israeli soldiers sometimes actively participate in violence against civilians or look on from the sidelines.

 Undocumented workers in the United States have also been subject to dehumanizing dignity takings when employers treat them as machines instead of people to justify dangerous working conditions.
 When harsh conditions lead to bodily injury or death, the property destroyed is the physical body.